 The Apostle clearly and positively identifies the Passover lamb with our Lord Jesus, saying, "Christ our Passover is slain for us; therefore let us keep the feast."
-(I Cor.
+(1 Cor.
 5:7,8.)
-He informs us that we all need the blood of sprinkling, not upon our houses but upon our hearts.
+He informs us that we all need "the blood of sprinkling," not upon our houses, but upon our hearts.
 (Heb.
-12:24; I Pet.
+12:24; 1 Pet.
 1:2.)
-We are also to eat the unleavened bread of truth if we would be strong and prepared for the deliverance in the morning of the new dispensation.
-We also must eat the Lamb, must appropriate Christ, his merit, the value that was in him, to ourselves.
-Thus we put on Christ, not merely by faith, but more and more to the extent of our ability we put on his character and are transformed day by day to his glorious image in our hearts.
-We are to feed upon him as the Jews fed upon the literal lamb.
-Instead of the bitter herbs, which aided and whetted their appetites, we have bitter experiences and trials which the Lord provides for us, and which help to wean our affections from earthly things and give us increasing appetite to feed upon the Lamb and the unleavened bread of truth.
-We, too, are to remember that we have no continuing city, but are en route as pilgrims, strangers, travelers, staff in hand, girded for the journey, that we may ultimately reach the heavenly Canaan and all the glorious things which God hath in reservation for the Church of the First-born, in association with their Redeemer as kings and priests unto God.
+We are also to eat the unleavened (unfermented, pure) bread of Truth, if we [R5641: page 69] would be strong and prepared for the deliverance in the Morning of the New Dispensation.
+We also must eat the Lamb, must appropriate Christ, His merit, the value that was in Him, to ourselves.
+Thus we put on Christ, not merely by faith, but more and more to the extent of our ability we put on His character, and are transformed day by day into His glorious image in our hearts.

+We are to feed upon Him as the Jews fed upon the literal lamb.
+Instead of the bitter herbs, which aided and whetted their appetites, we have bitter experiences and trials, which the Lord provides for us, and which help to wean our affections from earthly things and give us increasing appetite to feed upon the Lamb and the unleavened Bread of Truth.
+We, too, are to remember that here we have no continuing city, but as pilgrims, strangers, travelers, staff in hand, girded for the journey, we are en route to the Heavenly Canaan and all the glorious things which God hath in reservation for the Church of the First-born, in association with their Redeemer as kings and priests unto God.

-Our Lord Jesus also fully identified himself with the Passover Lamb.
-On the same night that he was betrayed, and just preceding his crucifixion, he gathered his disciples in the upper room, saying, "With desire have I desired to eat this passover with you before I suffer."
-It was necessary that as Jews they should celebrate the Passover Supper on that night - the saving of the typical first-born from the typical prince of this world - but as soon as the requirements of the type had been fulfilled our Lord instituted a new Memorial upon the old foundation, saying, "As often as ye do this [celebrate the Passover - annually] do it in remembrance of me!
-(I Cor.
+Our Lord Jesus also fully identified Himself with the Passover lamb.
+On the same night that He was betrayed, and just preceding His crucifixion, He gathered His disciples into the upper room, saying, "With desire have I desired to eat this Passover with you before I suffer."
+It was necessary that as Jews they should celebrate the Passover supper on that night - the saving of the typical first-born from the typical "prince of this world."
+But as soon as the requirements of the type had been fulfilled, our Lord instituted a new Memorial upon the old foundation, saying, "As often as ye do this [celebrate the Memorial of the Passover season - annually] do it in remembrance of Me"!
+(1 Cor.
 11:24,25.)
-Your Jewish neighbors, whose eyes of understanding have not been opened, will not appreciate the matter in its true antitypical sense, but you - who recognize me as the Lamb of God, who in God's purpose has been slain from the foundation of the world - you who recognize that I am about to give my life as the world's redemption price, you will note this Passover with peculiar and sacred significance, different from all others.
-Henceforth you will not celebrate any longer the type but memorialize the antitype, for I am about to die as the Lamb of God, and thus to provide the blood of sprinkling for the Church of the First-born and meat indeed for the entire household of faith.
+Your Jewish neighbors, whose eyes of understanding have not been opened, will not appreciate the matter in its true antitypical sense, but you - who recognize Me as the Lamb of God, who in God's purpose has been slain from the foundation of the world - who recognize that I am about to give My life as the world's Redemption-price - will note this Passover season with peculiar and sacred significance that others cannot appreciate.
+Henceforth you will not celebrate any longer the type, but memorialize the Antitype, for I am about to die as the Lamb of God, and thus to provide the blood of sprinkling for the Church of the First-born, and meat indeed for the entire Household of Faith.